holycrap872/ucls-ml-ai/CourseMaterial/00_introduction/03_turing_test/lesson_plan.md

     - Today, going to see how smart ChatGPT is
 - Who's heard of Alan Turing?
     - Why he's famous...
-- Who's heard of the Turing test?
+- Read a snippet from the paper
-    - What it is...
+    - What is Turing trying to discribe?
-    - Today we're going to simulate it
+    - Why? -> intelligence is hard to pin point?
+    - How could we do this today in class?
 - Rules:
     - Volunteer to ask questions and volunteer to answer
     - Questioner stands with their back to the class with ear plugs/muffs on